• Skip to main content

 4. Don’t be afraid to ask for help

 Whether it be asking for parent volunteers or asking for additional supplies.
 Don’t be afraid to ask parents for help.
 Many parents loose a bit of contact with their child’s school when they move to the middle school.
 They feel like there isn’t a place for them, or its not as easy to help.
 Keep in mind that parents now have six or more teachers to keep up with.
 There are so many cute ideas for asking for supplies or help!
+Consider sharing an Amazon wishlist!
 I have seen teachers create something similar to an angel tree with tags and various supplies.
 You can display it however you like, just be sure to bring attention to it, so that parents can help!

 Obviously, there are some other tips like dress professionally and post student work.
 You got this!
 What do you like to do for Open House?